Branch Rickey: Pittsburgh Pirates (1951–1955)

 Immediately upon leaving the Dodgers, Rickey was offered the position of executive vice president and general manager of the Pittsburgh Pirates by the team's new majority owner, John W. Galbreath.

 He joined them on November 1, 1950, one month after the 1950 Bucs, who lost 96 out of 153 games, finished in last place for only the third time in the 20th century.

 With an average player age of 28.6 years, they also were one of the oldest teams in the National League.
-Bringing several key aides with him from Brooklyn, Rickey began a tear-down/re-building process that would consume his entire five-year term as general manager.
-The Pirates finished eighth (and last) four times and seventh once, compiled a miserable 269–501 (.349) won–lost record, and in 1952 finished a dismal 42–112, lagging behind the champion Dodgers by 541/2 games.
-It was the second-worst season in franchise history, and the fourth-worst in modern (post-1900) baseball history.
+Bringing several key aides with him from Brooklyn, Rickey began a teardown/rebuilding process that consumed his five-year term as general manager.

+The Pirates finished eighth (and last) four times and seventh once, compiled a 269–501 (.349) won–lost record, and in 1952 finished 42–112, lagging behind the champion Dodgers by 541/2 games.

+It was the second-worst season in franchise history and the fourth-worst in modern (post-1900) baseball history.

 After presiding over one last-place season with the Pirates, Rickey proposed cutting the pay of power-hitting superstar Ralph Kiner.

 When Kiner objected, Rickey famously quipped, "Son, we could have finished last without you!"